 “Scarring consequent upon lacerations may be acceptable in the sense of not causing embarrassment in the case of males, depending on the circumstances (even on occasion having a certain cachet), but in our society that is not the case for a woman.”

-The plaintif’s day in court was long in the anticipation and her regret at falling short at the end, will perhaps endure for some time.
+The plaintiff’s day in court was long in the anticipation and her regret at falling short at the end will perhaps endure for some time.
 It may also be unfortunate that the assessed quantum will probably not warrant the risk of appeal, even if an appeal were considered viable.